spatie/laravel-health/docs/available-checks/db-table-size-check.md

 weight: 7
 ---

 This check makes sure the tables of your database are not too big.
-This check support MySQL and Postgres.
+This check supports MySQL and Postgres.

 If one of the given tables is bigger than the specific maximum, the check will fail.